Bill Murray: Feuds and misconduct allegation

-Murray has said in interviews that he and film director Richard Donner did not get along well while filming Scrooged.
+Murray has said that he and film director Richard Donner did not get along well while filming Scrooged.
 Donner said of Murray: "He's superbly creative, but occasionally difficult – as difficult as any actor."

-Murray also had a falling out with film director and longtime collaborator Harold Ramis during the production of Groundhog Day.
+Murray had a falling out with film director and longtime collaborator Harold Ramis during the production of Groundhog Day.
 According to screenwriter Danny Rubin, "They were like two brothers who weren't getting along."
 They had creative differences which ultimately ended their fruitful film collaboration in 1993.
 Murray eventually reconciled with Ramis just before his death in February 2014 and honored him at the 86th Academy Awards.

+According to co-star Jay Mohr, Murray assaulted a producer on the set of Speaking of Sex (2001) when Murray made a last minute request to have his birthday off and the producer said he would try to make it happen.

 Lost in Translation director Sofia Coppola said that Scarlett Johansson and Murray did not get along during filming but despite this, she's stated that he was a lot of fun to work with on the production.
 Johansson elaborated saying that Murray was in a "hard place" and that they have reconciled."

-In April 2022, production of Being Mortal was suspended after Murray was accused of unspecified "inappropriate behavior" with the woman receiving a private settlement of $100,000 from Murray.
-In 2025, Murray elaborated what happened saying, "I was wearing a mask, and I gave her a kiss, and she was wearing a mask ...
+In April 2022, production of Being Mortal was suspended after Murray was accused of unspecified "inappropriate behavior".
+His female accuser received a private settlement of $100,000.
+In 2025, Murray said, "I was wearing a mask, and I gave her a kiss, and she was wearing a mask ...
 (It was) something that I had done to someone else before.
 I thought it was funny, and every time it happened, it was funny ...
-(I don't) go too many days or weeks without thinking of what happened in Being Mortal."
+(I don't) go too many days or weeks without thinking of what happened..."
 Murray has been defended by longtime collaborator Wes Anderson amid the misconduct claims.
-Johansson also defended him saying that his experiences during COVID-19 and the misconduct allegation have both "changed" and "humbled him" and that "[they] have led up to him being held accountable for that kind of behavior".
+Johansson said that she felt Murray's experiences during COVID-19 and the misconduct allegation have both "changed" and "humbled him" and that they "have led up to him being held accountable for that kind of behavior".